hanspr/mi-ide/config/mi-ide/help/options.md

 	default value: `true`

-* `eofnewline`: micro-ide will automatically add a newline to the file.
+* `eofnewline`: mi-ide will automatically add a newline to the file.

 	default value: `false`

-* `fastdirty`: this determines what kind of algorithm micro-ide uses to determine if a buffer is modified or not.
-When `fastdirty` is on, micro-ide just uses a boolean `modified` that is set to `true` as soon as the user makes an edit.
+* `fastdirty`: this determines what kind of algorithm mi-ide uses to determine if a buffer is modified or not.
+When `fastdirty` is on, mi-ide just uses a boolean `modified` that is set to `true` as soon as the user makes an edit.
    This is fast, but can be inaccurate.
-If `fastdirty` is off, then micro-ide will hash the current buffer against a hash of the original file (created when the buffer was loaded).
+If `fastdirty` is off, then mi-ide will hash the current buffer against a hash of the original file (created when the buffer was loaded).
 This is more accurate but obviously more resource intensive.
 This option is only for people who really care about having